Phase 1 (Year R and 1)

 In Maths, the children will cover a range of mathematical areas including number, calculation, shapes, measure and handling data.
 Our Maths sessions are very practical and children will have the opportunity to work both independently and with an adult.
 In each lesson, the children will work on mental maths skills which promote their understanding of number and provide an opportunity to discuss new mathematical vocabulary.

-Early learning in number and calculation in Reception follows the Development Matters EYFS documentation, when children move into Year 1 the Maths curriculum is designed to build on progressively from the content and methods established in the Early Years Foundation Stage, and this continues to build progressively throughout Year 2, where the children gain the skills and knowledge by the end of the year to move confidently into the Phase 2 curriculum.
+Early learning in number and calculation in Reception follows the Development Matters EYFS documentation, when children move into Year 1 the Maths curriculum is designed to build on progressively from the content and methods established in the Early Years Foundation Stage.

 “Built on the vision of ‘Fun, Creativity and Achievement,’ the staff and Governors of Parklands Primary School are committed to ensuring that each and every child is provided with an exceptional start.”